claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 	- **No health check**
 	- ***Example***: if you had a record for www.exampro.co with 3 different IP address values, users would be directly randomly to 1 of them
 - **Weighted Routing Policies**: Let you split up traffic based on different weight assigned
-	- This allows you to send a certain percentage of overall traffic to one server and have other traffic to be directed to a completeley different server
+	- This allows you to send a certain percentage of overall traffic to one server and have other traffic to be directed to a completley different server
 	- Health check
 - **Latency Based Routing Policies:** allows you to direct traffic based on the lowest network latency possible for your end-user based on region
 	- Can be used for **Active-Active failover** strategy (two resources active at the same time)